-I was getting out of the car the other day after a long trip.
-When I touched the edge of the car door, I got an electric shock.
-It was shocking (get it...), but got me to thinking why this only happens to me.
-Not my mum, dad or brothers...
-Was the car picking on me, or was there some science that could explain this sudden uptake in electrical shocks...
+Have you ever touched the edge of the car door after a long trip and given yourself an electric shock?
+It can be shocking (get it...), but did it make you wonder why it had happened?
+Was the car picking on you, or was there some science that could explain this sudden uptake in electrical shocks...

 Lightning is also caused by static electricity (see diagram).
 Lightning can injure people and damage buildings.